VeritasSoftware/xUnit-Addons/README.md

 # xUnit Addons

-xUnit allows you to run code before each test using the BeforeAfterTestAttribute.
+xUnit allows you to run code before each test using the `BeforeAfterTestAttribute`.

 But, you cannot run `asynchronous code` which is needed in many situations.